There are two types of candidates under the MMP electoral system:

 Nomination day is by law required to be in the period between 20 and 27 days before election day.

-2.4 State servants, board members of Crown entities and directors of Crown companies – implications of nomination
+2.4 State servants, board members of Crown entities and directors of Crown companies - implications of nominations

 The Electoral Commission does not treat the nominations of state servants, board members of Crown entities and directors of Crown companies any differently from the nominations of other candidates.

-To avoid the possibility of real or perceived conflicts of interest, the Electoral Act requires state servants who stand as candidates to take leave of absence from nomination day until the first working day after election day.
+To avoid the possibility of real or perceived conflicts of interest, the Electoral Act requires such state servants who stand as candidates to take leave of absence from nomination day until the first working day after election day, although members of staff of a tertiary education institution teaching students preparing for examinations may continue to work and be paid.

-An employer may require a state servant to take leave before nomination day if they believe the candidate’s responsibilities as a state servant make this necessary.
+An employer may require these state servants to take leave before nomination day if they believe the candidate’s responsibilities as a state servant make this necessary.
 If elected, a state servant is deemed to have vacated their position.

 2.5 Bulk nomination of electorate candidates